SophieLAPIDOC/sophielapidoc.github.io/docs/park-update-park.md

 ## Update the details a of park

-Change any of the proprties for an existing `park` entry.
+Change any of the properties for an existing `park` entry.

 ### Request
 ```